userscripts-manager/userscripts-manager/README.md

     * **Note**: you'll probably see a white page as you haven't yet created some scripts.
     * You can now create new scripts and styles

+## gitlab

+* By default, gitlab doesn't need any configuration to run the actions.
+* By default, gitlab doesn't need any configuration to publish pages.
+* By default, all your pages will be private, so you need to change the visibility of your pages if you want them to be public (if not, your userscripts will only be visible by people who have access to your repo, which is ideal for a private userscript repo).
+    * Go to your repository
+    * Click on the "*Settings*" tab
+    * Click on "*General*" in the left menu
+    * Scroll down to the "*Visibility, project features, permissions*" section
+    * In the "*Pages*" section, select "*Everyone*" or "*Only project members*" depending on your needs
+    * Click on the button "*Save changes*"

 ## Other sites

 Other git hosting repositories are not yet supported.
-You can host your repo on those sites, but no CI will work, and no web site will be automaticlly generated yet.
+You can host your repo on those sites, but no CI will work, and no web site will be automaticlly generated yet, but you can still write CI/CD yourself to do so.

 # Create a new script